jonathanporras/repo-tracker/README.md

 2) Improve type setting on the frontend
 3) Create Authentication to personalize tracked repos for specific users
 4) Implement Material UI components
+5) Add a Cron Job to check for new releases

 # Thank you! 🚀